Approval Flow

 The approval flow handles the pause-and-wait lifecycle when a sensitive action requires human confirmation before it can proceed.

 When policy returns allow_with_approval, execution does not proceed automatically.
-The approval flow takes over: it packages the request, routes it to a human reviewer, and waits for an authenticated response before returning control to the agent runtime.
+The approval flow packages the request, routes it to a human reviewer, and issues a signed approval artifact when the reviewer approves.

 The approval lifecycle